 - using microscopes to see cell division

 - dissection of animal or plant systems

 - aseptic technique to study microbial growth

 - investigating activity within cells

-- investigating animal behaviours

-- investigating distributions of species in the environment

 There is no coursework on this course.
 However, your performance during practicals will be assessed.

 There are three exams at the end of the two years for A-level, all of which are two hours long.
 At least 15% of the marks for A-level Biology are based on what you learned in your practicals.